CosmWasm/docs-deprecated/docs/04-smart-contracts/02-message/01-message.md

 Some contracts with large API areas have many more schema files, so explore them to find the message or command you're looking for.

-In the namespace example contract, there are only two valid messages once the contract has been instantiated:
+In the nameservice example contract, there are only two valid messages once the contract has been instantiated:

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]